 Second, it is critically important that educational policy does not allow the simple adding of materials with some form of science content or content from other disciplines (see Carnine, 2004) to existing reading programs to be equated with the form of knowledge-based in-depth science instruction represented by the VIPS model and Science IDEAS.
 In fact, research suggests that reading any materials containing coherent academic content that engages students in cumulative understanding is preferable to non-content oriented basal reading materials (e.g., Guthrie and Ozgundor, 2002).
-However, in advocating the present rationale, education policy makers should firmly keep in mind that simply obtaining better results than basal (or "literature-oriented") reading programs in grades 3-5 does not imply the development of the level of proficiency in reading comprehension that is required for success in high school content courses.
-Rather, following the present rationale, it is in-depth content-area instruction that provides the prior knowledge and understanding that facilitate student success in high school courses and, as an interpretation of research findings, helps develop the forms of student expertise that could enhance their general proficiency in the meaningful comprehension of new knowledge in different high school content courses.
+However, in advocating the present rationale, education policy makers should firmly keep in mind that simply obtaining better results than basal (or "literature-oriented") reading programs in grades 3-5 does not imply the development of the level of proficiency in reading comprehension that is required for success in high school or the development of the in-depth prior knowledge in a content discipline that will facilitate student success in high school content courses.
+Rather, following the present rationale, it is in-depth content-area instruction that provides the prior knowledge and understanding that facilitates student success in high school courses and, as an interpretation of research findings, helps develop the forms of student expertise that could enhance their general proficiency in the meaningful comprehension of new knowledge in different high school content courses.